1jour1vin

 tart fruits

-"This Champagne is full-bodied and fruity, with notes of ripeness and fragrant acidity.
-The red fruits have a light structure while displaying elegance.
+"This Champagne is full-bodied and fruity, with ripe notes and a fragrant acidity.
+The red fruit flavors have a light structure yet exude elegance.
 The finish lingers on the fruit.
-Drink now."
+Enjoy now."
 (Wine Enthusiast)

 Rated site